bqworks/grid-accordion-lite/readme.txt

 == Changelog ==

 = 1.0.2 =
-* The lite version of Grid Accordion is released
+* release of the lite version